-Here is It’s Nice That’s annual symposium that was held at the Royal Geographical Society in west London on Friday 9 June.
-The one-day event saw ten of the most exciting creative talents from the UK and abroad deliver inspiring and entertaining talks exploring creative processes and ideas.
+Here is It’s Nice That’s annual symposium held at the Royal Geographical Society in west London on Friday 9 June.
+For the past 6 years the one-day event saw ten of the most exciting creative talents from the UK and abroad deliver inspiring and entertaining talks exploring creative processes and ideas.

-On this page you can learn more about the speakers and activities at the event and explore the archive of talks from previous years.
+On this page you can learn more about the speakers who have appeared at the event over the years and at the bottom of the page you can explore the archive of talks from previous years.

 On Friday 9 June, 700 people from across the creative industry joined us at London’s Royal Geographical Society for Here 2017.
 Our sixth annual symposium celebrated creativity in myriad forms, from the inspiring talks to the fun activities, and left us – and hopefully everyone else – excited and full of ideas.
 We’ll be sharing stories, images and films from the event over the coming days, but in the meantime we’ve plucked out some standout learnings from the brilliant day.
 Thanks to the support of our sponsors and event partner Adobe Stock Calypso: photography is dangerous business*